Managing EDB Postgres Distributed (PGD) databases v2.0.0

 You can easily move your way through getting the information needed for the switchover:

-pgd switchover --help
+pgd group set-leader --help

-location-a-1 3165289849 location-a data ACTIVE ACTIVE Up 1
+location-a-1 | location-a | data | ACTIVE | Up

-location-a-2 3266498453 location-a data ACTIVE ACTIVE Up 2
+location-a-2 | location-a | data | ACTIVE | Up

-location-a-3 1403922770 location-a data ACTIVE ACTIVE Up 3
+location-a-3 | location-a | data | ACTIVE | Up

 Accessing the database

-However you implement your system, your applications must use the proxy service to connect to reap the benefits of PGD and of the increased self-healing capabilities added by the EDB Postgres Distributed for Kubernetes operator.
+However you implement your system, your applications must use the proxy service to connect and reap the benefits of PGD and of the increased self-healing capabilities added by the EDB Postgres Distributed for Kubernetes operator.

 Important